hmcts/adoption-cos-api/README.md

 ### Running the application locally with CCD and XUI

+Preliminary steps:

+* Open file `/bin/generate-ccd-definition.sh` and amend:

+    `docker run --pull always --user $UID --rm --name json2xlsx \`

+    by removing "--user $UID" to:

+    `docker run --pull always --rm --name json2xlsx \`

+* Then build:

+    `./gradlew build`

+* Connect to F5 VPN:<br>
+  Go to the webpage https://portal.platform.hmcts.net/ and follow the instruction to connect to F5 VPN.

+* Then login to the subscription (you will need to get the subscription id from another dev):

+    `az acr login --name hmctspublic --subscription [SUBSCRIPTION ID]`

-If you would like to run the full CCD and XUI stack locally you can use:
+You can now run the full CCD and XUI stack locally using:

     ./gradlew bootWithCcd

-Then you can access XUI on `http://localhost:3000`
+* Then you can access XUI on `http://localhost:3000`

 ### Generate CCD JSON files